lbastigk/Nebulite/CONTRIBUTING.md

 ### Function Collision Prevention

 Domains follow an inheritance tree structure for their functions:
-- `GlobalSpace` automatically inherits all functions from `JSON`, which act on the global document
+- `GlobalSpace` automatically inherits all functions from `JSON` and `Renderer`, which act on the global document
 - `RenderObject` automatically inherits all functions from `JSON`, which act on the objects document
+- `Renderer` inherits from `Environment`, but not from `JSON`, as it shares the same document as `GlobalSpace`
+- `Texture` does not inherit from any other domain

 It is **not allowed** to overwrite already existing functions:
 - If the function `set` was already declared, it is not possible to declare a new `set` function in that same tree